tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “Kyle!
 Get over here, now!
 We’re going on a walk!” a shrill voice exploded from a girl several yards away.

 He looked back at us—a bit grim and defeated, “I gotta go.
 Nice meeting ya, David,” he said somberly.
-And like that, he immediately set off in the direction of a very impatient-looking girl, whose arms were crossed in front of her.
+And like that, he set off in the direction of a very impatient-looking girl, whose arms were crossed in front of her.

 We watched them walk off into the woods, and James said, “He was our Ranger.
 But now that he’s got that new girlfriend, he doesn’t have time for us anymore.”